kaycebasques/prototypes/pw/cmake/rpc/README.md

    python3 ../../../run_console.py --socket-addr localhost:33001
    ```

-   We are only using bootstrap here to simplify the prototype.
-In real-world
+   We are only using bootstrap here to simplify the client-side
-   usage I imagine you'd have other ways to send RPCs to devices.
-I'm not sure
+   manual testing part of the prototype.
+I haven't investigated
-   if it's a big lift to get `pw_console` working without a bootstrap.
+   how to set up client-side without bootstrap.

 3. In the Python REPL of `pw_console` send an RPC to the app.